-5.8 Compiler and language extensions
+5.7 Compiler and language extensions

 Frama-C's default behavior is to be fairly strict concerning language features.
-By default, most C99 and C11 features are accepted4, but most non-ISO C compiler extensions are not accepted, similarly to when compiling a program with gcc -std=cl1 -pedantic -pedantic-errors.
+By default, most non-C99 compiler extensions are not accepted, similarly to when compiling a program with gcc -std=c99 -pedantic -pedantic-errors.

 However, depending on the machine architecture (see option -machdep, in Section 5.4), Frama-C accepts some compiler extensions, namely for GCC and MSVC machdeps.
-For instance, trying to parse a program containing an empty initializer, such as int $c[10] = \{\}$; will result in the following error message:
+For instance, trying to parse a program containing an empty initializer, such as int c[10] = {}; will result in the following error message:

-[kernel] user error: empty initializers only allowed for GCC/MSVC; see option -machdep or run 'frama-c -machdep help' for the list of available machdeps
+[kernel] user error: empty initializers only allowed for GCC/MSVC